Terpodion: Mechanics

+The terpodion is a friction idiophone, similar to the glass harmonica and clavicylinder.
+The design itself was based on ideas by Ernst Chladni.

+The glass harmonica produces sound from the friction of touching the rotating bells with wet fingers.
+With the terpodion, the player uses pedals to rotate a wooden cylinder which is treated with rosin before playing.
+When the keys are pressed, a felt- or suede-coated wooden or metal friction rod makes contact with the rotating coated cylinder.
+The vibrations travel through the connecting arms to the wooden sounding boards below.

-With the terpodion, operating the keyboard pushes a wooden or metal arm against a rotating coated cylinder of wood or other material, producing sounds by friction.
-For the lower notes the arms are mainly made of wood and for the higher notes they are made of metal.
+The arms for lower notes are mainly made of wood, and for higher notes they are made of metal.
 The arms are adjustable so the pitch of each note can be adjusted within the tuning process.
+For increasing pitch, the length of the sounding board decreases, and the height increases.
 The terpodion rarely requires tuning.

 The rotating cylinder is made from box wood (Buxus sempervirens), but the patent states it could be any material.
 The most important aspect of the cylinder is the coating.
 The exact mixture can be seen in the patent document: 2 parts ethanol, 1 part mastic, 1 part sandarac, 1/16 part camphor.
 The vibrating parts are pushed by the key mechanism toward the rotating cylinder so a sort of hammer that is covered by soft rough leather, which is coated with same mixture as the cylinder.

 The volume of the sound is dependent on the amount of pressure applied to the keys.
 The lower register requires more pressure for the same amount of volume as the higher register.

 The instrument did not stay playable for long and had to be serviced from time to time.
 This may be one of the reasons why the Buschmanns looked for other ways of producing the sound, and replaced the friction sound production with free reeds on other instruments.
 The instrument had piano keys, and a similar look to the later reed organs.

 On the other hand, there were also instruments built that had both a keyboard for the friction sound and another one for the free reed sound.
 Buschmann was one of the first to use vacuum type reeds in his physharmonicas.